 There is, however, a seasonality to the catch and haul that shifts moderately as the year progresses.
-The peak crab season runs from September to November, when the crabs have the most meat.
-Low season is from January to May.
-As demand for Maine crabmeat has expanded, lobster and other fisheries now harvest crabs to provide an additional revenue stream.
+The peak crab season runs from September to November when the crabs have the most meat.
+The low season is from January to May.
+As demand for Maine crabmeat has expanded, lobster and other fisheries harvest crabs to provide an additional revenue stream.
 Recreational harvesting is also permitted.
 Though some localities have limited or are closed off for crabbing, other communities still offer non-commercial lobster and crab licenses for purchase.

 Red crabs, found at depths of 1,000 to 2,000 feet, inhabit the waters of the continental shelf and slope off the Atlantic coast.
 The market for them is similar; though the demand is not as great in Maine, the crab meat is picked and packaged for wholesalers and restaurants.

 Green crabs, native to southwestern Europe and the Mediterranean, found their way to America in ship’s ballast and bilge water during the 1800s.
 The icy waters of the Gulf of Maine kept them south for the better part of two centuries.
-As the Maine coastal waters have gradually warmed, the green crab migrated north and thrived, decimating clam beds and other mollusk populations, as well as invading lobster traps.
-Until the green crab permanently lands on the menu of restaurants and fish shacks along the coast, it’s going to continue to expand and threaten native marine species.
+As the Maine coastal waters gradually warmed, the green crab migrated north and thrived, decimating clam beds and other mollusk populations and invading lobster traps.
+Until the green crab permanently lands on the menu of restaurants and fish shacks along the coast, it will continue to expand and threaten native marine species.

-For consumers, the majority of “Maine crabmeat” purchased at markets derives from the rock crab and Jonah crab, which are often picked, mixed, and packaged together.
+For consumers, most “Maine crabmeat” purchased at markets derives from the rock crab and Jonah crab, which are often picked, mixed, and packaged together.
 The two species are somewhat similar.
 Known as the Cancer species, Jonah crabs, Cancer borealis, and rock crabs, Cancer irroratus, are found in abundance in Maine waters.

 Jonah crabs are recognized by their rounded, rough-edged, reddish carapace dotted with small light spots and distinctive black-tipped claws.
-In contrast, the relatively smooth, fan-shaped rock crab carapace has purplish-brown spots.
+In contrast, the smooth, fan-shaped rock crab carapace has purplish-brown spots.
 Jonah crabs five-plus inches in width are slightly larger than rock crabs.
-Management measures for Jonah crab include a prohibition on egg-bearing females and a minimum of 4.75 inches in size.
+Management measures for Jonah crab include prohibiting egg-bearing females and a minimum of 4.75 inches in size.
 They inhabit deeper waters than the rock crab, commonly found nearer the shore in bays and river estuaries.

 Unlike lobster, crabs are not shipped live.
-In fact, they simply do not travel well, with the meat spoiling quickly unless shipped frozen.
-Local markets cook, pick and package crabs for sale, usually in half a pound or full pound containers.
+They do not travel well, with the meat spoiling quickly unless shipped frozen.
+Local markets cook, pick, and package crabs for sale, usually in half-a-pound or full-pound containers.
 Maine crabs are not only good tasting but good for you.
 Crabmeat is low in fat, high in zinc, and a good source of omega-3 fatty acids.

-In Maine, crabbing as a viable fishery has emerged in the past decades.
-Though communities may have their own local ordinances, permits, and licenses for crabbing, there is no closed season on crabbing in the state.
+Crabbing as a viable fishery has emerged in the past decades in Maine.
+Though communities may have their own local ordinances, permits, and licenses for crabbing, there is no closed season for crabbing in the state.
 There is, however, a seasonality to the catch, with the high season running through the fall months.
 It is then that Maine crabs are at their meatiest, and the catch hits its peak.
 Request a quote for crab meat today.